wsmoak/elixir-lang.github.com/getting-started/pattern-matching.markdown

 ** (MatchError) no match of right hand side value: {1, 2}
 ```

 In some cases, you don't care about a particular value in a pattern.
 It is a common practice to bind those values to the underscore, `_`.
-For example, if only the head of the list matters to us, we can assign the tail to underscore:
+For example, if only the head of the list matters to us, we can bind the tail to underscore:

 ```iex
 iex> [h | _] = [1, 2, 3]